AVEVA/CONNECT-data-services-developer-docs/content/communities/view-community-data.md

 1. Browse to the community that you want to shared streams for and click **Details**.

-    > [!NOTE]
+    The **Community details** page opens for the community.

-    > If the **Details** button is unavailable, you may require an invitation to the community.
+    **Note:** If the **Details** button is unavailable, you may require an invitation to the community.
 Contact your community administrator for an invitation.

-    The **Community details** page opens for the community.

 1. From the **Tenants** tab, select the community tenant that you want to view data for.

     Details for the community open in the right pane.